-Stretching is more effective when it involves a full shoulder routine that helps to identify and resolve global problems in the shoulder instead of just addressing the local problem.
+Stretching is more effective when it involves a whole shoulder routine that helps identify and resolve global problems in the shoulder instead of just addressing the local issue.
 Having a therapist evaluate and balance the shoulder through appropriate exercises is helpful, especially when this is chronic.

 The stretching in this routine is great for this problem, especially with ice-and-stretch or under a hot shower.
 The description helps you get the stretch right.
 As a result, you target the shoulder, not the upper back.